 Today’s recruiters wear many hats.
 They need to be talent scouts, community developers, life coaches, brand ambassadors, diversity advocates, social media specialists, and marketers all in one.
-With all these responsibilities, having the right tools to do the job as efficiently as possible can mean the difference between landing top talent and having offers rejected time and time again.
+With all these responsibilities, having the right tools and recruitment strategies to do the job as efficiently as possible can mean the difference between landing top talent and having offers rejected time and time again.

 As recruiters are feeling the pressure of all their hats weighing on their heads, today’s talent acquisition reality has shifted – further complicating this landscape.
 Somewhat discouraging statistics have surfaced to show that the best candidates are off the market in a short 10 days, and it takes up to four weeks to get an offer out.